Cooking Happiness This Ramadan With Philips

-(MENAFN- Dubai PR Network) UAE, 13th March 2024: Versuni, with its Philips brand, shapes both industry and consumer preferences with next-generation digital technologies in home appliances category.
+(MENAFN- Mid-East) Versuni, with its Philips brand, shapes both industry and consumer preferences with next-generation digital technologies in home appliances category.
 At the same time, reshaping our consumers' lives at home by merging the rapidly changing pace of modern life with the pursuit of healthy cooking and convenience.
 Philips has Ramadan-inspired campaigns throughout Middle East giving homes across the region the opportunity to meet the needs of Kitchen and enrich cooking rituals during the holy month of Ramadan.

-Enjoy greater cooking freedom with ease and delicious results with each of the four Philips Kitchen appliances - Airfryer Combi 700 Series XXL with Food Thermometer HD9880 , All-in-One Cooker HD2151 , Kitchen Machine Series 7000 HR7962/21 and Flip & Juice High speed blender with juicer module HR3770, all designed to care for customer fasting periods that fits and works better at every stage of Ramadan routines and cooking.
+Enjoy greater cooking freedom with ease and delicious results with each of the four Philips Kitchen appliances – Airfryer Combi 7000 Series XXL with Food Thermometer HD9880, All-in-One Cooker HD2151, Kitchen Machine Series 7000 HR7962/21 and Flip & Juice High speed blender with juicer module HR3770, all designed to care for customer fasting periods that fits and works better at every stage of Ramadan routines and cooking.

 Additionally, Philips recently launched HomeID; a new app to connect your Philips home devices all under one roof.
 The HomelD gives access to a world of seamless connection, simplicity, and creativity.